cdworschak/dolmenwood/general.md

 [Character generator](https://www.dolmenwood.necroticgnome.com/characters/)

 [Carousing and Charity](Dolmenwood-Carousing.pdf)

-## questions and guardrails
-* Please read the Welcome to Dolmenwood PDF first to give you context
-	* Check out the media touchstones, which most resonate with you?
-* Campaign Type: what is your preference
-	* Sandbox with Background Plots (the world will move on if not interacted with, might not affect the players directly)
-	* or: Plot-driven (like modern DnD, you are the main characters)
-	* or: fully Player-Driven (no background plots, just player action and agency)
-* Time limit: when to end the game
-	* I would like to avoid an endless campaign that just peters out.
- 	* During game play you will get a feel for the world and create a long-term goal for them to achieve
-* Content warning: whimsy and horror, please tell me of any additions or exclusions
-	* Whimsy and Horror in equal measure, German Fairy tales
-	* Fantasy Violence
-	* Cannibalism
-	* Body-horror
-* Campaign focus, all the below exists, but what do we care about
-	* Nobility, Intrigue and Politics
-	* Fight against the ancient evil
-	* Return of the old enemy (open war)
-	* Restoring the church
-	* Destroy the Drune and/or Witches
-	* Anything opposing the above (e.g. work with the Drune and/or Witches, bring down the Church etc)
-	* A combination of the above
-	* Dungeoneers and fortune seekers
-	* Exploration
-* Creating characters and the group
-	* I don’t like to limit any choices but the character need to fit into the setting and the group
-		* No OSE classes/races for the first character
-	* possible group concepts and archetypes
-		* Mercenaries or Heroes
-		* Explorers or Colonisers
-		* Agents of a power or Free agents
-		* Outsiders or Natives
-	* Honour restrictions on classes, be mindful that fey and demi-fey have mechanical effects against them in certain regions of the map
-	* Standard creation rules apply
-    * Slot based encumbrance
-	* In some places being any of the kins might give you a social disadvantage but being found out to be fey can be dangerous around zealous folk anywhere

 ## general information
 * Open table, one character at a time, feel free to make backup characters